thisismudith/Custom-Slider/README.md

 # Custom-Slider
-This is an [easy-to-use](#basic-manifestation) custom range slider with [14 configurable options](#customizable-attributes).
+This is an [easy-to-use](#installation) custom range slider with [14 configurable options](#customizable-attributes).
 It is developed using HTML, CSS, and Vanilla JS with no additional modules required.

-## Basic Manifestation:
+## Installation:
-First, add this script tag in the ending of your body:
+Add this script tag in the ending of your body:
 ```
 <script src="https://themyth1710.github.io/Custom-Slider/slider.js"></script>
 ```
-Next, for a simple use add the HTML snippet anywhere you wish to create a slider:
+For a simple use add the HTML snippet anywhere you wish to create a slider:
 ```
 <custom-slider></custom-slider>
 ```